-It may also be very helpful to include a section for supplies such as cups and plates, but this is optional if you already planned on supplying such items.
+Including a section for supplies such as cups and plates may also be beneficial, but this is optional if you already planned on supplying such items.

 Talk to Each Other

 When it comes to planning the actual menu for family reunion potluck recipes, communication is key.
-There’s a few different ways to keep everyone in the light about who is bringing what.
+There are a few ways to keep everyone in the light about who is bringing what.
 Try some of these ideas to avoid duplicate family reunion potluck recipes:

-- Pinterest: Create a board on Pinterest that your family can use to add what they will be bringing.
+- Pinterest: Create a board on Pinterest that your family can use to add what they will bring.